jermp/entropy_coding/README.md

 	cmake ..
 	make

-From inside `build`, run with:
+From inside `build`, run

 	./shannon_fano ../test/alphabet

-to generate the Shannon-Fano code fir the 26-letter alphabet.
+to generate the Shannon-Fano code for the 26-letter alphabet.

 References